 Each $350 donation buys another laptop computer that can connect dozens of children in rural areas with the world.

 By using Skype, for instance, any artist anywhere in the world can mentor a talented African child.
 This can have a huge impact on African children and move them toward a successful, creative and conservation-oriented future.This educational" building block" is a critical component to educating African children about the importance of their wildlife their future and the future of this planet.

 Creating a Culture of Wildlife ProtectorsAfter taking a pledge to protect and defend Africa's animals, local children become "Wildlife Protectors".

 Each protector wears a blue silicone band to show their dedication to defending their local wildlife.
 The bright blue bands,which glow in the dark, say, "I protect animals," and, "Our Wildlife-My Heritage-My Future."

-This program is being incorporated into other, ongoing programs to add a new,inspiring and exciting element to conservation education in Africa.
+This program is being incorporated into other, ongoing programs to add a new,inspiring and exciting element to conservation education in Africa and beyond.